gofri/go-github-ratelimit/README.md

 ## Options
 The RoundTripper accepts a set of optional options:
+- User Context: provide a context.Context to pass to callbacks.
 - Single Sleep Limit: limit the sleep time for a single rate limit.
 - Total Sleep Limit: limit the accumulated sleep time for all rate limits.